 They offer different capabilities

-There are several core differences between Android and iOS that affect user experience at its foundation and the choices we make when we engage with either of them.
+While these two operating systems dominate the percentage of smartphones sold across the globe, there are several key differences between Android and iOS that affect user experience at its foundation and the choices we make when we engage with either of them.

 Apple is incredibly strict when it comes to app submissions, push notifications, rules and timelines, and they push operating system updates to users to ensure consistent experience for them.

 On another hand, Android apps and app listings can be updated without a human review.
 They are also fragmented across various phone manufacturers such as Samsung, LG, HTC and Motorola, which gives a customizable experience to the end user.